BryanImaralu/2020_5bi_team2_Imaralu/docs/Software_Project_Management_Plan.md

 ## 3.2 Iteration Plans

-## 3.2 A detailed iteration plan will be provided for Iteration 1.

 ### 3.2.1 First Iteration

 The server interface works both with the iOS application and the Android one.